UPDATE: 2021 BOSTON MARATHON POSTPONED UNTIL OCTOBER

 One of the few remaining runs that maintain qualifying times & requirements, the Boston Marathon features an historic course starting on Main Street in rural Hopkinton and winds its way through Ashland, Framingham, Natick, Wellesley - with an agonizing stretch up Newton's Heartbreak

 Best viewing in Boston includes locations on Rte.
-30, Beacon St., or anywhere along the break-neck chase to the finish on Boylston St.
+30, Beacon St., or anywhere along the break-neck chase to the finish on Boylston St. The general rule of thumb is that, the nearer to Boston, the bigger the crowds - and the more amplified the energy and excitment!

 For the rest of us couch potatoes, live television coverage will be featured on the local CBS station WBZ promising complete wire-to-wire action from 8:30AM to 12:30PM.